vindarel/common-lisp-course-in-videos/README.md

 (thanks <3)

 ![](tweet-2023-07.png)

+> A wonderful course for someone with cursory knowledge of lisp.
+I've dipped my feet many times now, but always struggled to wrap my head around everything.
+This course really helped give me greater confidence in how to start a project.
+I really enjoyed the focus on having an executable early.
+The Lisp-2 reveal was beautiful and made me finally understand the difference.
+Thanks a lot!

+Simon, August of 2023. (thanks <3 )

 > I bought your course half way into my lisp journey (almost 2 years now).
 It's good. […] It feels like the people who overcome the hardship of learning key things… know a secret… Paul Graham was right haha.
 Also, I learned `(values ... )` from your course.
 Gold.